IBM/kif/docs/quickstart.md

 We now turn to the [Store][kif_lib.Store] API.

-As we said, a KIF store is an interface to a knowledge source (typically but not necessarily a knowledge graph).
-The [Store][kif_lib.Store] constructor is used to create a store.
-It takes as first argument the name of the store plugin to instantiate.
-The remaining arguments are passed to the store plugin unmodified.
+As we said earlier, a KIF store is an interface to a knowledge source, typically but not necessarily a knowledge graph.
+A store is created using the [Store][kif_lib.Store] constructor which takes as arguments the name of the store plugin to instantiate followed by zero or more arguments to be passed to plugin.
 For instance:

 ```pycon
 >>> kb = Store('wikidata')
 ```

-This instantiates and assigns to `kb` a new store using the plugin `wikidata`, which creates a [SPARQL store][kif_lib.store.SPARQL_Store] loaded with the Wikidata SPARQL mappings and targeted at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs.)
+This instantiates and assigns to `kb` a new store using the plugin `wikidata`, which creates a [SPARQL store][kif_lib.store.SPARQL_Store] loaded with the Wikidata SPARQL mappings and targeted at the official Wikidata SPARQL endpoint.  ([SPARQL](https://en.wikipedia.org/wiki/SPARQL) is the query language of [RDF](https://en.wikipedia.org/wiki/Resource_Description_Framework), a standard format for knowledge graphs—see the [RDF guide](guides/rdf.md).)

 Alternatively, we could have specified the target endpoint explicitly, as the second argument to the [Store()][kif_lib.Store] call: